Get inspired by our lists built around a theme, and experience Montréal to the hilt.

 Originally the United States Pavilion at Expo 67 built by Richard Buckminster Fuller, American engineer, architect, and futurist who developed the geodesic dome, the Biosphère has since become an iconic architectural landmark and environment museum.
-Through stimulating exhibitions and scientific events, the Biosphère addresses major environmental issues related to water, air, climate change, energy, severe weather, and sustainable development.
+Through stimulating exhibitions and scientific events, the Biosphère addresses major environmental issues related to water, air, climate change, severe weather, and sustainable development.

 In addition to its informative and interactive exhibits, the Biosphère offers several guided activities designed to help connect with nature, increase understanding of major environmental issues, and to encourage people to live as eco-citizens.

 But the Biosphère holds even more surprises!
 An initiative to mark Montréal’s 375th anniversary, Canada’s 150th and the Expo’s 50th anniversary, the Biosphère was outfitted with a striking, energy-efficient lighting display: come nightfall, the dome lights up, its colours changing with the seasons, and will continue to do so until 2037.